-PAA has also undertaken numerous projects that require cooperation with and performance by joint venture co-owners.
+PAA has also undertaken numerous projects that require cooperation with and performance by joint venture coowners.
 In addition, in connection with various acquisition, divestiture, joint venture and other transactions, PAA often receives indemnifications from various parties for certain risks or liabilities.
 Nonperformance by any of these parties could result in increased costs or other adverse consequences that could decrease PAA's earnings and returns.

 PAA also relies to a significant degree on the banks that lend to it under its revolving credit facility for financial liquidity, and any failure of those banks to perform their obligations to PAA could significantly impair its liquidity.
-Furthermore, nonpayment by the counterparties to PAA's interest rate, commodity and/or foreign currency derivatives could expose it to additional interest rate, commodity price and/or foreign currency risk.
+Furthermore, nonpayment by the counterparties to PAA's interest rate and/or commodity derivatives could expose it to additional interest rate and/or commodity price risk.

-Divestitures and acquisitions involve risks that may adversely affect PAA's business.
+Acquisitions and divestitures involve risks that may adversely affect PAA's business.

 PAA's ability to execute its financial strategy is in part dependent on its ability to complete strategic transactions, including acquisitions, divestitures or sales of interests to strategic partners.
-For example, if PAA is unable to successfully complete planned divestitures (due to reduced investment in the energy sector, governmental action, litigation, counterparty non-performance or other factors), it may be more difficult for PAA to achieve its desired leverage levels, increase returns to equity holders or otherwise accomplish its financial goals.
+If PAA is unable to successfully complete, integrate or realize the anticipated benefits of future acquisitions or planned divestitures (due to reduced investment in the energy sector, governmental action, litigation, counterparty non-performance or other factors), it may be more difficult for PAA to implement its business strategies, achieve its desired leverage levels, increase returns to equity holders or otherwise accomplish its financial goals.
 In addition, in connection with its divestitures, PAA may agree to retain responsibility for certain liabilities that relate to PAA's period of ownership, which could adversely impact its future financial performance.